Congratulations on taking the first step of an exciting journey.

 Nowadays, with the speed of the internet and the ever-improving technology to display trading terminals on – you can find the most common platforms and data streamed to any device.

-Whereas on smaller screens, the screen sizes are smaller and charts are squeezed in making it more difficult to view the bigger picture as quickly.
+Whereas on smaller screens, the screen sizes are smaller and charts are squeezed in making it more difficult to view the bigger picture as quickly like on trading laptops.

 At the end of the day, speed is king to decision making in the markets.